 She smiled, but said nothing, nodding to the objects on the table between them.
 He sat down, then picked up each object in turn, giving it a thorough examination.
 "Are there any more of these?" he asked, pushing forward one of the bark chips.
 She dug into the raincoat just to make sure she'd grabbed all of them, her fingers exploring the folds of the pocket, and retrieved two more.
 "There, that's all of them.
 She watched him push the pieces around on the table, then one-by-one, line them up.
 He'd found their unique, unifying aspect.
 She saw it, too.
 He'd pushed the clown nose off to the side and lined up the little pieces of bark in front of him like a military formation.
 The pieces were of different sizes, but they all shared a common trait.
-They were each unnaturally flat on one side, like they'd each been laid out on a chopping board and cut in half.
+They were each unnaturally flat on one end, like they'd each been laid out on a chopping board and cut in half.
 He swapped places with a few of the pieces, and in a couple of cases, she could see where two pieces fit together, like pieces from a jigsaw puzzle.
 "That's interesting," she said under her breath.
 "What does it mean?"
 "Cedar.
 Port Orchard Cedar."
 "Cedar?
 What's that?
 Like a cedar chest?"
 "Yes, It's a tree.
 Evergreen.
 You know, like a Christmas tree.
 But it doesn't grow around here."
 She nodded, understanding the tree genus, but not its significance.
+She thought about it a second.
+If they didn't grow around here, but they were in her pocket, then....
+She nodded slowly.
+"Except-" Only one place had trees and plants from outside of the region.